Clarence Forester - - Finntown Resident : born 1915 - died 2004

 Clarence became very concerned that the common working people in Spain would be hurt if the fascists won the civil war.
 He was living at 1309 N. 5th Avenue in Finntown when he volunteered with the Abraham Lincoln Brigade, and went to fight against the forces of Francisco Franco.
 The fascists were in the process of trying to militarily overthrow the democratically elected government, and were obtaining much military support from Hitler's Nazi Germany and from Mussolini's fascist Italy.
 Clarence was in Spain from February 1937 to November 1938.
 At first he drove ambulance at the southern front, then was moved to operations around Madrid.
 He participated in the pivotal Battle of Teruel.
 This battle ended very badly for the Loyalist army, which had to retreat - with a large number of Lincolns killed or captured.
 In the chaos of the retreat, he became separated from other Americans and found himself attached to the all-Spanish 11th Division under Commander Lister for the remainder of his time in Spain.
 This period was somewhat difficult because he could not speak Spanish, and his companion soldiers could not speak English.
 Clarence moved back to Finntown on the Northside of Minneapolis after his time in Spain.
 Clarence's brother Kenneth of Duluth, local friend Harold Stone, and fellow Finntown resident Veikko Lindfors also served with the Abraham Lincoln Brigade in Spain.

 Forester remembered that when the Russians invaded Finland in 1939, the great majority of Finntown residents were strongly supportive of the Finnish forces fighting against Russia.
-However, surprisingly, there were a few hard core communist Finns who were actually sympathetic towards communist Russia.
+However, there were a few local Finns who were concerned about trends towards fascism in Finland, and who believed that communism would create a better society for the working poor, and thus were sympathetic towards Russia bringing communism to Finland.
 Clarence recalled that a newspaper reporter visited Finntown to gather material for an article about the views of local Finns on the Russian invasion.
 The reporter conducted interviews and took photos, including a photo of a group of strong Finnish men at a popular Glenwood Avenue sauna.

-Clarence was living with his communist half brother Walter Harju in Finntown, and was home at the time, when FBI agents came to the house, arrested Walter, and hauled him off to jail.
+Clarence was living with his half brother Walter Harju in Finntown, and was home at the time, when FBI agents came to the house, arrested Walter, and hauled him off to jail.
 Many Finntown neighbors on the political left and on the political right thought Walter was a good guy, and felt badly that he had been put in jail.
-Clarence does not recall the exact charges, but guessed that Walter was arrested because he was a declared communist, and because of activities in pro-union strikes and protests.
+Clarence does not recall the exact charges, but guessed that Walter was arrested because he was an ardent leftist and very active supporter of pro-union strikes and protests.

 During World War II, Clarence was drafted into military service and assigned to an artillery unit.
 His unit entered France at Utah Beach and participated in the push across France and Germany.
 This included involvement in the Battle of the Bulge, and the liberation of Buchenwald concentration camp.
 His unit advanced to within 30 miles of Berlin, at which time the war ended and he was sent home.
 Forester mentioned that he witnessed firsthand the horrors of unbridled fascism.

 After World War II, Forester settled down in Minneapolis, got married, and found work as a machinist.
 For the most part he lived quietly, and was not very politically active for the rest of his life.
 However, Clarence was frequently harassed by the FBI, especially during the McCarthy era of the 1950s, and to a lesser extent after the 50s.
 He had been a member of a socialist youth organization, but as an adult he had never been an actual member of a socialist or communist party.
-He attributed the FBI harassment mainly to his close ties to a few members of the communist party, such as his half brothers Walter and Rudolf, and to his service with the communist-supported anti-fascist army in the Spanish Civil War.
+He attributed the FBI harassment mainly to his close ties to socialist and communist friends, and to his service with the communist-supported anti-fascist army in the Spanish Civil War.

 In 1996 the Spanish government granted him, and the other living veterans of the Abraham Lincoln Brigade, an all-expenses-paid trip to Spain.
 They were honored at a tribute event, and given honorary Spanish citizenship.